Skip to Main Content

 The Occasion Question: What This Format Does and Doesn't Serve

 Fast-casual dining rarely gets framed through the lens of occasion, and for good reason: the format is not built around the logic of celebration.
-In New York, milestone meals typically migrate toward the city's Michelin-credentialled rooms.
+In New York, milestone meals typically migrate toward the city's formal dining rooms.
 Atomix, Eleven Madison Park, and Masa each represent a different register of that celebratory dining tier, where price, pacing, and ritual do a significant share of the commemorative work.

 But occasion dining is not a monolithic category.
 There is a class of weekday occasion that the Financial District generates reliably: the deal closed, the onboarding lunch, the team meal that needs to move efficiently and land under a reasonable per-head figure.
-For those purposes, a format that delivers consistent output, accommodates groups without reservations, and keeps the per-person cost low relative to the neighbourhood's expense-account baseline has a functional role that a two-star room cannot fill.
+For those purposes, a format that delivers consistent output, accommodates groups without reservations, and keeps the per-person cost low relative to the neighbourhood's expense-account baseline has a functional role that a formal room cannot fill.
 Dos Toros serves that register.
 It is not competing with Blue Hill at Stone Barns or The French Laundry for the commemorative dinner.
 It is competing for the noon hour when a group of six needs to eat, talk, and be back at their desks within forty-five minutes.

 The Northern California Taqueria Tradition in a New York Context